-87 Jennings, Elizabeth.
+85 Jennings, Elizabeth.
 Memo Entitled Definition of Maximum Extent Practicable.
 State Water Resources Control Board, 11 February 1993.

-88 Roesner, L.A.
+86 Roesner, L.A.
 "Urban Runoff Pollution - Summary Thoughts - The State of Practice Today and for the 21st Century."
 Water Science and Technology.
 39.12 (1999): 353-360.

-89 Urban Stormwater Management in the United States.
+87 Urban Stormwater Management in the United States.
 Washington, D.C.: National Research Council, National Academies Press, 2008.
 Web.
 20 June 2019. p.
 368.

-Hunt and Lord, 2006b).
-Furthermore, a typical municipality may contain hundreds or thousands of individual structural BMPs within its jurisdiction.
-Thus, the longterm obligations for maintenance are considerable.
-For example, the annual maintenance cost of 100 medium-sized wet ponds (one-half acre to 2 acres) is estimated to be a quarter of a million dollars (Hunt and Lord, 2006c).
-Currently, the majority of municipal stormwater programs do not have adequate plans or resources in place for the long-term maintenance of structural BMPs (GAO, 2007) ...
-An effective maintenance program also requires a system to inventory and track structural BMPs, inspection/monitoring, and enforcement against noncompliance.
-The large number of structural BMPs to track and manage creates management challenges.
-Municipal stormwater programs must administer their regulatory programs, perform inspection and enforcement activities, and maintain structural BMPs in public lands/rights-of-way and sometimes in residential areas.
+administer their regulatory programs, perform inspection and enforcement activities, and maintain structural BMPs in public lands/rights-of-way and sometimes in residential areas.
 Municipal programs often do not have adequate staff to ensure that these maintenance responsibilities are adequately carried out.
 The lack of adequate staff for inspection and an inadequate system for prioritizing inspections have been repeatedly pointed out (Duke and Beswick, 1997; Duke, 2007; GAO, 2007).